-There have been numerous reports of pregnancies following uterine fibroid embolization; but prospective studies are needed to determine the effects of UFE on the ability of a woman to have children.
+There have been numerous reports of pregnancies following uterine fibroid embolization, but prospective studies are needed to determine the effects of UFE on the ability of a woman to have children.
 One study comparing the fertility of women who had UFE with those who had a myomectomy showed similar numbers of successful pregnancies.
 However, this study has not yet been confirmed by other investigators.

-When it comes to uterine fibroids, interventional radiologists provide patients and their healthcare providers better diagnosis and nonsurgical treatment options
+When it comes to uterine fibroids, interventional radiologists provide patients and their healthcare providers with better diagnosis and nonsurgical treatment options

 Women typically have an ultrasound at their gynecologist’s office as part of the evaluation process to determine the presence of uterine fibroids.
 It is a basic imaging tool that often does not show other underlying diseases or all the existing fibroids.
 For this reason, MRI is the standard imaging tool used by interventional radiologists.

 Magnetic resonance imaging (MRI) improves the ability of physicians to determine which patients should receive nonsurgical uterine fibroid embolization (UFE) for treatment.
 Interventional radiologists can use MRI to determine if a tumor can be embolized, detect alternate causes for the symptoms, identify pathology that could prevent a woman from having uterine fibroid embolization, and avoid ineffective treatments.
 By working with a patient’s gynecologist, interventional radiologists can use MRI to enhance patient care through better diagnosis, education, treatment options, and outcomes.

 Get a second opinion prior to a hysterectomy.